 Airtame and Mersive Solstice are different solutions that serve their own purposes and come at different price points.
 Airtame works best for users who want a friendly and sleek user interface with the extra perk of doubling as a digital signage solution.
 That is, you can customize your default background with any Airtame, including backgrounds that consist of live websites, such as KPI dashboards.
 With the free Cloud platform, you can manage an unlimited number of Airtames remotely.

 Mersive Solstice offers an unlimited number of users to stream unlimited number of items to the same screen.
 It has various modes, including a mode with a moderator and “equal access for all” mode, so if you need some kind of moderator system, Mersive Solstice might be a better fit.
-Additionally, if mobile mirroring is important to you, Mersive Solstice offers iOS and Android mirroring.
+Additionally, if Android mirroring is important to you, Mersive Solstice offers this.
 You can use Mersive Solstice by plugging either a PC host or Solstice Pod into a TV.
 Both of these options are much physically heavier than Airtame making the look and feel a bit bulkier.

 We aim to be as objective as we can in this article to give a fair comparison between Mersive Solstice and Airtame.